slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Write advice to yourself or other people.
 Review it regularly.
 Edit it.
 Refine it.
 It worked for Marcus Aurelius and it worked for Bruce Lee.
 I’ve started a list of advice or things I know.
 Perhaps things I believe I know.
 Some of these are lessons I’ve learned the hard way, others are lessons I’ve observed in others.
 This process reminds us of what’s most important and helps us to avoid making the same mistakes in the future.
 I will edit and add to this over time.
 Try making your own list and I think it will be worth your time.

-If you’re not getting better today, you’re getting worse.”
+- If you’re not getting better today, you’re getting worse.

 on learning:
-1. Teachers are viewed as saviors when materials are actually the determining factor.
-2. Classes move as slowly as the slowest student. beginner, intermediate, and advanced there are at least 20 different skill levels.
+2. Classes move as slowly as the slowest student.
 3-Conversation can be learned but not taught.
 Somewhat like riding a bike, though unfortunately not as permanent, language fluency is more dependent on practicing the right things than learning the right things.
 The rules (grammar) can be learned through materials and classes, but the necessary tools (vocabulary and idiomatic usage) will come from independent study and practice in a native environment.
 Separate grammar from conversation practice.
 I recommend choosing one school for grammar and several native books or comics to identify sticking points, which are then discussed in one-one-one language exchanges, where your partner provides examples of usage and does not explain rules.
-4. Teachers are often prescriptive instead of descriptive. teachers should give you tricks.
+- teachers should give you tricks.
-In conclusion—the learner is the problem (what?)
-Classes are easily used to infinitely postpone making the thousands of mistakes necessary to achieve fluency.
+- Classes are easily used to infinitely postpone making the thousands of mistakes necessary to achieve fluency.

-Don’t waste time on more than learning more than a handful of conjugations for primarily first-person singular (I) and second-person singular (you) in the past, present, and future tenses, along with common phrases that illustrate them.
+- Don’t waste time on more than learning more than a handful of conjugations for primarily first-person singular (I) and second-person singular (you) in the past, present, and future tenses, along with common phrases that illustrate them.
 Throw in a few auxilaries (to want to V, to need to V, to like to V, etc.)

-Make it your goal to screw up as often as possible in uncontrolled environments.
+- Make it your goal to screw up as often as possible in uncontrolled environments.
 Explicitly ask friends to correct you and reward them with thanks and praise when they catch you spouting nonsense, particularly the small understandable mistakes.

-I was able to pass the Certificado de Espanol Avanzado, the most diffucult Spanish certification test in South America, in eight weeks, which is said to require near-native fluency and years of immersion.
+- I was able to pass the Certificado de Espanol Avanzado, the most diffucult Spanish certification test in South America, in eight weeks, which is said to require near-native fluency and years of immersion.
 How?
-By following the above fixes and making more mistakes in eight weeks than most make in eight years.
+By following the above fixes and making more mistakes in eight weeks than most make in eight years

-!!!!!It is easier, and much more time-efficient, to catch up versus keep up.!!!!!
+- It is easier, and much more time-efficient, to catch up versus keep up.

-I began reactivation of irretrievable German just over a week ago and can already hold a decent conversation.
-This is not a testament to my ability, but to the efficacy of a process that begins with massive passive exposure and avoids time-consuming review from square one:

 1. Days 1-7: German films with English subtitles for at least two hours each evening for one week.
 2. Days 3+: 10-20 pages of dialogue-rich manga (Japanese comics, here translated into German, that can be ordered in most languages from comic stores in your target country) for 30 minutes each morning and prior to bed.
 I’m a big fan of One Piece.